-As a group of four friends, we wanted to do visit the Enchanted River in Surigao del Sur and find out what’s in the water over at Siargao Island, which is part of Surigao del Norte.
-And we did — in 4 days!
+I’ve always wanted to visit the Enchanted River and find what the hype was all about over at Siargao.
+Together with my friends, we hit two birds with one stone and finally made it happen!
 Instead of only documenting through Snapchat, I thought I’d be more intentional in properly filming this trip.
-So here it is: 4 friends on a 4-day trip squeezed in 4 minutes.
-We also dubbed this adventure #TeamGaoGao for fun!
+So here it is: 4 friends on a 4-day trip squeezed in 4 minutes. #TeamGaoGao

 See photos and a detailed map of our itinerary after the jump:

 Falling in love with Siargao

 Before anything else, let me just say that we fell madly in love with Siargao!
 It happened to be the 22nd International Surfing Cup when we went, and though it may be an island renowned for its world-class surfing spots, the truth is there’s plenty of other things to do as a non-surfer (although I would have liked to have taken my first surfing lesson there but alas, our time was limited).
 Siargao exudes a vibe that I’ve never experienced anywhere else… perhaps because it’s a surftown and the people are consequently more laid-back; or maybe it’s because you won’t find a Jollibee or McDonald’s anywhere — and instead you’ll discover “indie” cafés, terrific restaurants, and a global village where foreigners seem to outnumber the locals (look who came and never wanted to leave!).
 I sincerely hope that mainstream tourism in the future won’t kill the soul of Siargao.

 Music: “Surfing in the Sun” by Soul Catalyst